msayson/msayson.github.io/_posts/2017-05-18-improving-authentication-usability.markdown

 <br><br>
 * Pattern locks are sometimes used in cell phones in place of character passwords.
 Many patterns are fairly [simple or commonly used](http://www.popularmechanics.com/technology/security/a17015/common-android-pattern-password/), so these may be much less secure than passwords in practise.

+* Physical tokens are used by some companies in combination with another form of authentication.
+  * [RSA SecurID](https://en.wikipedia.org/wiki/RSA_SecurID) is a one-time passcode generator that is still used by some financial institutions.
+  * USB keys are another option, however, [not everyone thinks that they're a good idea](https://www.secsign.com/usb-authentication-keys-tokens-bad-idea/) given the vulnerabilities inherent to USB devices.
+<br><br>
 * Biometric authentication is making its way to desktops and mobile devices.
 Current methods are often biased towards false positives to avoid locking out legitimate users, but are improving.

   * Fingerprint recognition is becoming more common, with Apple Touch ID leading the way.
 There have been [successful attacks on fingerprint scanners](https://arstechnica.com/security/2013/09/defeating-apples-touch-id-its-easier-than-you-may-think/) that use a photocopy of fingerprints from a smooth surface, one of the earliest of which used [gummy bears](https://www.theregister.co.uk/2002/05/16/gummi_bears_defeat_fingerprint_sensors/).